51Degrees/specifications/pipeline-specification/part3/pipeline-elements/json-builder.md

 ## Process

 The Element needs to produce a JSON representation of the Flow Data.
-There should be a top-level entry for each Element Data containing sub-entries for each Property and its value (set to 'null' if there is no value).
+There MUST be a top-level entry for each Element Data containing sub-entries for each Property and its value (set to 'null' if there is no value).

-There are also several metadata Properties with different suffixes that may be added for each Property:
+There are also several metadata Properties with different suffixes that can be added for each Property:

 | **Suffix**         | **Description**                                                                                                                                                                                                                                                                              |